 Let’s accept it; with the Covid restrictions and lockdowns in place, we have no choice but to stay indoors.
 We miss nature walks and exploring plants and animals; the only entertainment is either Netflix or Youtube.

-So here is a scavenger hunt that carries us virtually outdoors and brings back the memories of mother nature.
+As part of virtual scavenger hunt ideas, here is a scavenger hunt that carries us virtually outdoors and brings back the memories of mother nature.
 Download a checklist from the “Doing good together” website.
 You could start ticking off the list by casting a nature-based episode of “Our planet” or “Night on Earth,” etc.

 3.6 Food Based Scavenger Hunt